dotlang/language/Enhancements.md

 Y - We don't have ternary operator `?:` so we can rename `??` to `?`.

 N - Define value classes and then we can say primitives are classes too (so you can write intVar.method) but still manage them on the stack.
 No, this makes everything too complex.

+Y - Having separate import is more readable than an import block.

+N - What happens if exception is thrown in an assert, after return (in a defer statement)?
+Return value won't be changed but exception will be thrown.

+Y - Do we need both optional argument values and method overloading?
+Not probably.
+Because later is only needed when former is not supported.
+So let's remove this functionality.

+Y - Can't we remove tags?
+Instead of specifying tag for each member, class can add a `getTag` method (whatever name it wants) and when another methods will need tags, send output of this method to that function as a hash-ref.
+So for example 'json_converter` class will receive a json string + a hash + empty class, then will initialize empty class using hash data and json-string.

+Y - Instead of using `exposed` or `* -> this.memberName` we use struct members without name (like go).
+We don't need their name because all public operations are available through `this`.
+By this way we can easily override functions by adding them to the owner class.

+\* - Maybe in other places where we are using convention, we can do like anonymous field and remove some part of the source code and delegate the task to the compiler.

+Y - In function declaration, let's remove -> notation.
+Although it has a little convenience but is not much readable.